-The research team has completed most of the proposed tasks and prepared a draft report based on the Phase I study.
-However, the research team feels additional time is required to improve this draft report, get its reviews by the consultants and the steering committee, and then finalize the report for submission.
-There is no issue for the budget.
+The research team has completed most proposed tasks and prepared a draft report for the Phase I study.
+However, the research team feels additional time required to improve this report, get it reviewed by the consultants and the steering committee, and then finalize the report for submission.
+There is no issue with the budget.